WSPR TV User Guide

 License

-WSPR TV is open-source under the AGPL-3.0 license and can be used freely as long as the license conditions are met.
+WSPR TV is licensed under the AGPL-3.0 license and can be used freely as long as the license conditions are met.
 In particular, the license requires that:

 WSPR Live, which is used by WSPR TV, has additional requirements in its disclaimer: